Fun on the menu: Best family friendly restaurants in London

 Lady Dinah’s Cat Emporium, 152-154 Bethnal Green Road, London E2 6DG

 Set in the courtyard with a bird’s eye view of the horses, this London city farm is not only a fun-packed and educational day out for the whole fam, but its lovely little café is low in cost and big on flavour too.
 Pets are also welcome so make it a whole family affair and bring your fur babies too.
-Hot tip: Entry into Mudchute Park & Farm is absolutely free, but with the covid-restrictions happening you will have to book ahead.
-Spots go fast, so snag your tix quick!
+The cafe is open until 5pm at the weekend, and until 3pm Wednesday to Friday (closed Monday and Tuesday).
+Hot tip: Entry into Mudchute Park & Farm is absolutely free.

 Mudchute Kitchen, Mudchute Park & Farm, Pier Street, Isle of Dogs, London E14 3HN

 While there are no themes or activities to be found at Din Tai Fung, there is a whole lot of happiness to be had in its little parcels of delicious dim sum.
-Originally from Taiwan, and with a Michelin star accolade to the brand name, kids will love the top notch food in this Covent Garden based restaurant.
-And if they’re anything like our children, once they’re done stuffing themselves with delectable pork dumplings, they’ll want to watch the chefs at work making all that dim sum: there’s a window through to where all the magic is happening!
+Originally from Taiwan, and with a Michelin star accolade to the brand name, kids will love the top notch food in this Covent Garden, Selfridges or Tottenham Court Road based restaurant.
+It's also great fun teaching them to use chopsticks (pictured top with our own roving reporter), plus if your kids are anything like ours, once they’re done stuffing themselves with delectable pork dumplings, they’ll want to watch the chefs at work making all that dim sum: there’s a window through to where all the magic is happening!

 Originally a Victorian coaching Inn, not only does this lovely pub welcome kids (up until 8pm), it also serves up super tasty seasonal and sustainable food.
 Whether you’re looking for vegan dishes or delectable steaks, there’s something on the menu for all.
 Add in an award-winning selection of wines, large range of local ales plus table tennis, colouring books and crayons, table football and climbing frames, and you’ve found yourself one of the best places to dine with kids in all of London.
 You’re welcome.